 2. Honey for hydration

-Honey has humectant properties meaning it binds to water, locking in moisture on your hair.
+Honey has the best humectants for hair, this means it allows itself to bind to water, locking in moisture on your hair.

 Try buying raw, locally sourced honey.
 Generally, smaller-scale honeybee operations harvest honey in the fall, when the bees produce it in excess.
 They often have higher quality control standards and keep the bees safe from pesticides.